6 Ways to Cope with Anxiety After Quitting Xanax

 Whether you are addicted to Xanax or merely physically dependent on the medication, you should seek medical assistance for Xanax withdrawal.
 If your body is dependent on a benzodiazepine, you should not suddenly stop taking it, as this could result in severe, life-threatening withdrawal symptoms like seizures.
 Instead, you should slowly taper off Xanax at a rate determined by your treatment provider.

 If you are quitting Xanax due to dependence but not an addiction, you may be able to handle the tapering process at home with the help of a doctor, although counseling is a very good idea to keep you on track and to help increase your self-efficacy.
 However, if you have been addicted to Xanax for more than a few months or at particularly high doses, you should seek inpatient treatment that provides 24/7 medical monitoring and a medically supervised Xanax detox.
 Inpatient treatment will provide you with a structured environment that can give the tools you’ll need to manage your anxiety naturally when you transition back into the community.

-To find the best Xanax addiction treatment facility for you, consult our facility guide, chat with a treatment advisor online, or call to speak to us directly at 800-483-2193.
+To find the best Xanax addiction treatment facility for you, consult our facility guide, chat with a treatment advisor online, or call to speak to us directly at 800-483-2193(Who Answers?).
 Start your Xanax recovery today.